thetriggestcove/dsc-installing-r/README.md

 We can change here to `Solarized Dark`.

-Now while we're here in Preferences, let's also do something that's going to save you a lot of pain in the long run which is make the default behavior to never save your workspace.
+Now while we're here in Preferences, let's also do something that's going to save you a lot of pain in the long run which is make the default behavior to never save your work space.

 ![](img/rstudio-3.png)